DanyLan/GKE-EXPOSE-SERVICES/NodePort.md

     nmap localhost
     curl -v localhost:8080

-You will notice that the port the pod is listening on is the targetPort 8080.
+You will notice that the port the pod is listening on is the targetPort 8080 after doing the `nmap localhost`.
 We mentioned above that that NodePort is used to expose your service externally.
 In order to view the NodePort [31066] that was assigned, you may run the following command

     kubectl get svc
     kubernetes      ClusterIP   10.12.0.1      <none>        443/TCP          10d